CleverRaven/Cataclysm-DDA/data/mods/No_Hope/EoCs.md

 food             | included          |
 drugs            | included          |
 manuals          | included          |
-books            | included?         | Are these just for fun books? maps             | excluded?         | The reduced working vehicles/fuel etc mean reducing maps would just be overkill. mods             | included          |
+books            | included?         | Small category of mostly fluff items. maps             | excluded?         | The reduced working vehicles/fuel etc mean reducing maps would just be overkill. mods             | included          |
-mutagen          | excluded          | Mutagen is already a rare reward bionics          | excluded          | Bionics are already a rare reward currency         | excluded          | Currency is nigh useless anyway veh_parts        | included          |
+mutagen          | excluded          | Mutagen is already a rare reward. bionics          | excluded          | Bionics are already a rare reward. currency         | excluded          | Currency is nigh useless anyway. veh_parts        | included          |
-other            | ???               | Need to look at what kind of things come under this fuel             | included          |
+other            | included?         | Couldn't find much of note in this category despite it's size. fuel             | included          |
-seeds            | excluded          | Seeds are nigh useless anyway ma_manuals       | excluded?         | Martial art manuals are already rare traps            | excluded          |
+seeds            | excluded          | Seeds are nigh useless anyway. ma_manuals       | excluded?         | Martial art manuals are already rare, I think making dojos more dangerous would be better. traps            | excluded          |
-chems            | ???               | Need to look at what kind of things come under this spare_parts      | ???               | Need to look at what kind of things come under this container        | excluded          | I'm not 100% on whether removing containers removes their contents or spills them but either way doesn't seem ideal.
-Finding lots of empty containers fits the theme. artifacts        | excluded          | Artifacts are already a rare reward keys             | excluded          | I think these are key items and so shouldn't be reduced (although quest items can be explicitly flagged to always spawn) corpses          | excluded          |
+chems            | excluded          | These are either rare already or not really useful to the player as far as I can see. spare_parts      | included?         | This category is very broad but notably includes basic crafting ingredients and vehicle components that should be affected. container        | excluded          | I'm not 100% on whether removing containers removes their contents or spills them but either way doesn't seem ideal.
+Finding lots of empty containers fits the theme. artifacts        | excluded          | Artifacts are already a rare reward. keys             | excluded?         | These are just id cards and are already reasonably rare and usually offer risk/reward. corpses          | excluded          |
-tool_magazine    | excluded          |
+tool_magazine    | included          |
 armor            | included          |
-exosuit          | excluded          | Exosuits are already a rare reward
+exosuit          | excluded          | Exosuits are already a rare reward.